“To the spirits of the dead, Marcus Domitius

 What they show

 Let us consider the background image for this page, the cinerarium of Domitius Primigenius.
-Ornamental decoration, fruitful festoons, and motifs found in many other media adorn the reliefs of most marble cineraria.
+Ornamental decoration, fruitful festoons, and motifs found in many other media adorn its composition, as with most chest-shaped marble cineraria.
 This decoration reflects aesthetics popular among the whole urban population.
 Two flaming torches frame the scene and support the architectonic form of the urn.
 Playful figures surround or support framed inscription plaques, some of which were brightly rubricated with others left blank.
-Some miniature portraits body forth the presence of the deceased and peer out at the viewer from roundels or couches; others stand on display amid small scenes showcasing their virtue.
+Miniature portraits body forth the presence of the deceased and peer out at the viewer from roundels or couches; others stand on display amid small scenes showcasing their virtue.
 Beside the funeral bier on our example, two vernae, enslaved children typically born into the ownership of the family, attend the bier with Domitius Primigenius.

 No matter the decorative component, however, whoever looks at marble cineraria, like the ancient viewers at the graves, gaze fondly at these monuments taken in by the solemn, intimate interaction established by the sculpted presence of the deceased, whether that be in name only or elaborated by a portrait-like figure.